 Most parents and coaches are not even aware that toys and teaching aids play a significant role in children's motor skill development.
-However they are one of the children's skill keys to motor development, research finds.
-The right toys or teaching aids can enhance children's development, making their playtime more fruitful than think but still tons of fun. you Toys/teaching aids are especially important when you consider children that are premature, low birth-weight, or have a condition that could impair motor skill development.
+However they are one of the keys to children's motor skill development, research finds.
+The right toys or teaching aids can enhance children's development, making their playtime more fruitful than you think but still tons of fun.

+Toys/teaching aids are especially important when you consider children that are premature, low birth-weight, or have a condition that could impair motor skill development.